Theta operators and a generic entailment for $GSp_4$: Extension to the flag Shimura variety

 It is then clear that $\Theta_3$ already extends to $\pi^{-1}(\Shbar^{\ge 1})$, since it does pointwise, and hence to $\flag$.
-Since $D^{\tor}_1$ only intersects the boundary on a space of dimension at most $2$ by \Cref{toroidal}(7) $\Theta_3$ also extends to a map on (sub)canonical extensions on $\flag^{\tor}$.
-Including the central character in the Kodaira-Spencer isomorphism we get Hecke equivariant maps. \begin{prop} Define $\theta_{1,2,3}$ on $\flag$ by
+Including the central character in the Kodaira--Spencer isomorphism we get Hecke equivariant maps. \begin{prop} Define $\theta_{1,2,3}$ on $\flag$ by